vincent-herlemont/From-Folk-To-Google-Contacts/README.md

 # From Folk to Google Contacts

+Because [Folk App](https://www.folk.app/?) does not provide a way to export contacts compatible with Google Contacts...

 Allow to transform a CSV export from Folk to a Google Contacts CSV import.

 Pre-requisites: